funcwj/aps/README.md

 ## Acknowledge

-The author started the project (2019.03) when he was a master student in the Audio, Speech and Language Processing Group (ASLP) in Northwestern Polytechnical University (NWPU), Xi'an, China.
+The author started the project (2019.03) when he was a master student of the Audio, Speech and Language Processing Group (ASLP) in Northwestern Polytechnical University (NWPU), Xi'an, China.